 The established performance standards for a course grade are communicated in the syllabus and other course materials.
 If you believe your final grade has not been based on such standards, you may pursue the appeal process.
 You should first confer promptly with the faculty member of the course.
-There is a time limit on appealing a grade; if you want to appeal a grade, you must initiate the process within 30 days of the posting of the grade.
+There is a time limit on appealing a grade; if you want to appeal a grade, you must initiate the process by requesting a conference with the faculty member to discuss how the grade was calculated within 30 days of the posting of the grade.